 - Modified feed ramp

-Yes, the M-1911 is the pistol of choice in Delta, where there is never any guilt of pretense for its killing/stopping power.
-Yea though it be a beast to control, the pay-forward of the gat is rewarding.
+Yes, the M-1911 is the pistol of choice in Delta, where there is never any guilt or pretense for its killing/stopping power.
+Yeah, though it is a beast to control, the pay-forward of the gat is rewarding.

 The effects of the .45 jacketed metal slug can be likened to one of two basic classes of explosives, that is a low explosive versus a high explosive (takes a deep breath as he attempts to explain it without losing his audience):